okami101/terraform-hcloud-swarm/README.md

 Hetzner Load Balancer can be used for any external public access to your cluster.
 Simply set `lb_type` for a specific nodepool in order to create dedicated LB.
 Then directly use `hcloud_load_balancer_service` for enabling any services (mostly HTTP / HTTPS), in order to allow maximum flexibility.
 Check [swarm config](swarm.tf.example) for complete example.

 ### OS management

-This Terraform template includes **[Salt Project](https://docs.saltproject.io)** as well for easy global OS management of the cluster through ssh, perfect for upgrades in one single time !

 ## ✅ Requirements